 San Diego sports fans are certainly very used to disappointment.
 It just comes with the territory.
 Will the Eric Hosmer ordeal end in more heartache for a city that is numb to abuse?
 Only time will tell, but the clock is ticking.

-Presently, I’d say about 60-70% of the fan base is on board for a Eric Hosmer signing with the San Diego Padres.
-At this point, the Padres need “faces”, and Hosmer would arguable be the most marketable and known Padre on the entire roster.
+Presently, I’d say about 60-70% of the fan base is on board for an Eric Hosmer signing with the San Diego Padres.
+At this point, the Padres need “faces,” and Hosmer would arguable be the most marketable and known Padre on the entire roster.
 Eric Hosmer would also probably go down as the face of sports for the city of San Diego.
-A potential seven-year (plus) relationship is a huge commitment though.
+A potential seven-year (plus) relationship is a huge commitment, though.
 At $140 million or more, it could very well be crippling for the Friars.